+3.1 Employment.

-- 3.1 Employment. - 3.11 Hiring.
-The President of each Component shall recommend annually to the Chancellor, before presentation to the Board of Regents, the employment or re-employment of all administrative officers, stating their names and academic credentials, if applicable.
-Such officers shall not have tenure by virtue of their office and shall serve without fixed term subject to the pleasure of the President.
-Statutory provisions requiring notification to employees shall be followed. - 3.2 Terminations. - 3.21 Limited Right to Hearing.
+3.11 Hiring.
+The President of each Component is authorized to employ administrative officers.
+Such officers shall not have tenure by virtue of their office and shall serve without fixed term and at the pleasure of the President.

+3.2 Terminations.

+- 3.21 Limited Right to Hearing.
 The President of a Component may terminate the employment of an administrative officer of the Component when in the President's judgment the interests of the Component require termination.
-An administrative officer shall not have a right to a hearing unless the officer makes a prima facie showing that the decision to terminate violates rights guaranteed by the laws or Constitution of the State of Texas or of the United States and requests an administrative hearing to review the In such case the administrative officer shall be allegations. afforded an opportunity to present allegations before a hearing committee consisting of three impartial administrative officers of the Component appointed by the President.
+An administrative officer shall not have a right to a hearing unless the officer makes a prima facie showing that the decision to terminate violates rights guaranteed by the laws or Constitution of the State of Texas or of the United States and requests an administrative hearing to review the allegations.
+In such case the administrative officer shall be afforded an opportunity to present allegations before a hearing committee consisting of three impartial administrative officers of the Component appointed by the President.
 Such allegations shall be heard under the same procedures as in the case of dismissal of faculty for cause, with the following exceptions: - (1) The burden of proof is upon the affected administrative officer to establish at such hearing that the decision in question constitutes violation of a right guaranteed by the laws or Constitution of the State of Texas or of the United States. - (2) The President of the Component need not state the reasons for the questioned decision nor offer evidence in support thereof unless the affected administrative officer presents a prima facie case in support of such allegations.
 In such case, the hearing committee shall determine whether the President has no other reason for his decision. - (3) The hearing committee will make written findings on the material facts and a recommendation, which findings and recommendation shall be forwarded to the President and to the affected administrative officer.
-The administrative officer may appeal to the President and ultimately to the Board of Regents in accordance with the terms and procedures specified in Subparagraphs 4.55 and 4.56 of this Chapter.

-- 3.22 Tenured Faculty as Administrators.
-If the administrative officer has tenure at the Component by virtue of holding a past faculty position or otherwise, termination as a member of the tenured faculty shall be only for good cause shown, and the official shall be given a hearing if terminated from tenured faculty status. - 3.3 Sexual Misconduct.
+The administrative officer may appeal to the President and ultimately to the Board of Regents in accordance with the terms and procedures specified in Subparagraphs 4.55 and 4.56 of this Chapter. - 3.22 Tenured Faculty as Administrators.
+If the administrative officer has tenure at the Component by virtue of holding a past faculty position or otherwise, termination as a member of the tenured faculty shall be only for good cause shown, and the official shall be given a hearing if terminated from tenured faculty status.

+3.3 Sexual Misconduct.
 Administrative officers shall comply with the System's "Sexual Misconduct" policy found in Chapter III, Paragraph 22 and Appendix A-6.